vim-diesel/3000_tutorials/Tutorial2/README.md

 4.

-The disassembly only includes <main>
+The disassembly from objdump only includes the `main` section, whereas the `gcc -S` includes other sections

+5.